E1011 Labs is here to explain some of the key differences.

 - Production of Paper: Ever wondered where RAW plant-based smooth-rolling paper comes from?
 I bet you had no idea it was from a close family member?
 Although not all smooth rolling paper is made from hemp, various popular brands like RAW use the fibre of a hemp plant to produce their rolling paper, and hemp has been used in paper production for over two million years.
 This was seen in Mesopotamia and ancient China.
 There is even the existence of an urban legend which believes that the constitution, the declaration of independence, and the bill of rights were all written on hemp paper.
 Although this is false, this shows the importance and prevalence of hemp for years.

 - Production of Skin Care Products: Hemp flowers are also very useful in the production of skin care or cosmetic products.
 CBD, a cannabinoid that hemp is often rich in, has become the darling active ingredient in a whole slew of beauty products.
+Read our deep dive into hemp skincare products here.

 - Production of Building Materials: Over time, building technology has proven that hemp can also be used to produce alternative concrete, which is environmentally safe and durable.

 - Production of Food: The seeds of a hemp plant are good sources of nourishment when eaten, and can also be grounded to make hemp oil.
 They contain a high amount of amino acids and fatty acids.
+Interested in adding hemp into your diet, here are 10 inspiring recipes.

 - Production of Bio-Fuel: When it comes to conversations on the future of fuel, hemp is not left behind; it is equally deployed in the production of bio-fuel known as hemp biodiesel and hemp ethanol.

 - Wellness: The wellness community has discovered some of the newest uses for hemp.
 CBD and other non-intoxicating cannabinoids have been shown to possess many potentially therapeutic and curative properties that can be utilized to help boost personal health.
-E1011 labs created a groundbreaking cannabinoid delivery system called the Elon with the express purpose of helping people easily employ these curative compounds in their daily wellness routines.
+E1011 labs created a groundbreaking cannabinoid delivery system called the elon® with the express purpose of helping people easily employ these curative compounds in their daily wellness routines.

 One of the most interesting qualities of hemp is the absence of intoxicating qualities when ingested into the human body, which means that you will not get the same level of euphoric feelings from smoking or eating it as you would from THC heavy flowers, and you are more likely to get nourished as a result.
-Although, when using stem the feeling of euphoria may also exist.
+Although, when using stelo™ the feeling of euphoria may also exist.

 What is Cannabis?